4th Empowering Women in Organic Chemistry Europe Conference

 - Market Place

-Academic and Young Industrial Chemists Present a Paper and Poster Competition
+Academic and Young Industrial Chemists PRESENT A TALK

 The EWOC Committee would like to invite scientists to present their work at the above conference.
 The aim is to provide a forum for talented women chemists to present their work to an international audience.
-There will be 2 short oral presentations (15 minutes each plus questions) and a poster presentation session.
+There will be 4 short oral presentations (15 minutes each plus questions).

-This award is open to any women chemist either studying towards a PhD in Chemistry at a European University or to Young Academics or Industrialists with 1-5 years in their career (including postdoctoral researchers).
+This opportunity is open to any women in the field of organic chemistry either studying towards a PhD in Chemistry at a European University or to Young Academics or Industrialists with 1-5 years in their career (including postdoctoral researchers).
 Exceptions can be made for those with extenuating circumstances, such as career breaks or non-traditional career paths, please contact the organising committee.

-Application forms will be used to identify 2 successful candidates to attend the above conference and present their work.
+Application forms will be used to identify 4 successful candidates to attend the above conference and present their work.
 You may be invited to present a poster if not short-listed for the 15-minute presentation.
+Please specify on the form if you do not wish to present a poster if unselected for the oral presentation.

-Entries must be made electronically, in confidence to Dr Claire Francis: [email protected] on or before 28th February 2025.
+Entries must be made electronically, in confidence to Dr Claire Francis: [email protected].

 Further Information